zhikangfan-jyd/toploansadviser/content/reviews/monevo.md

                 <span class="text">Pros</span>
               </div>
               <ul class="list">
-                <li>t’s completely free.
+                <li>It’s completely free.
 Monevo doesn’t charge applicants a dime to check their rate and get matched with lenders.
 The lenders themselves pay Monevo when applicants close on the loan.
 This makes it easy for consumers to find the right loan.</li>
 <li>The application process is simple.
 It takes about 2 minutes to complete the loan application and get offers.</li>
 <li>Your credit score remains unaffected.
 Monevo does a soft credit pull, which means it doesn’t hurt your credit score when you check your rate.
 Your score remains unaffected until you choose a lender/loan and move forward with it.</li>
 <li>Monevo makes it easy to compare offers.
 You can sort by APR, loan terms, or even lenders to make it easier on you.</li>